 TREATMENT OF DREDGED MATERIAL FROM LONG ISLAND SOUND DEMONSTRATION, BRIDGEPORT (2nd, 3rd, & 4th CDs) - The Corps has been working with the Bridgeport Port Authority, CT DEEP and CT DOT on an Innovative Technologies for Dredged Material Demonstration Project under the provisions of Section 345 of the Water Resources Development Act of 2000 (WRDA 2000).
 This authority requires that material treated under this authority be considered for beneficial reuse.
-Dredged material that was treated using a soil washing technology is being used in a blending operation that hopefully will result in a material that can be used in an unrestrictive manner to meet landscaping needs.
+Dredged material that was treated using a soil washing technology was used in a blending operation so material could be used in an unrestrictive manner to meet landscaping needs.
 The demonstration effort was initiated with sampling performed on treated material.
 Sampling results were provided to project sponsors and the processors cooperating in the project.
 Treated material was provided to processors for additional treatment and blending.
 Post processing testing was completed and samples analyzed.
 Results of additional treatment were disappointing since blended material did not meet unrestricted use.
 After additional blending was conducted the material was again analyzed.
 Blended material has been moved to Silver Sands State Park and seeded to determine the viability to grow vegetation.
 A report documenting the demonstration project and results is being prepared.